Azure/karpenter-provider-azure/designs/gpu-selection-and-bootstrap.md

 **Note:** GPU SKUs usually support only a single hypervisor generation.
 Explicit image selection is moot in most cases, though there are some exceptions.

-## Karpenter AWS Provisioner: Existing GPU Labels
+## Karpenter AWS NodePool: Existing GPU Labels

 | Label                                         | Example Value | Description                                         |
 |-----------------------------------------------|---------------|-----------------------------------------------------|